Open Banking Expo Europe Speakers

 Todd ClydeChief Executive Officer Token

-Todd Clyde is CEO of Token and an established operator of Silicon Valley software companies.
-He has a twenty-year track record of bringing ground-breaking technologies to market, including e-learning, internet banking, mobile banking and now open API banking.
-Token is Todd’s fifth technology start-up and he has navigated his previous four to successful exits, including one $2B exit.
-Todd joined Token in 2017 to alter the payments landscape through a state-of-the-art open banking payment platform and relocated with the company to London in 2018.
+Todd Clyde is the CEO of Token and an established operator of Silicon Valley software companies.
+He has an over twenty-year track record of bringing groundbreaking technologies to market, including e-learning, internet banking, mobile banking and now open API banking.
+Token is Todd’s fifth technology start-up, and he has navigated his previous four to successful exits, including one $2B exit.
+Todd joined Token in 2016 to modernise payments and drive a shift from traditional payment methods to account-to-account payments.

 Xiaochen ZhangPrincipal Manager AWS